graalvm/native-build-tools/native-gradle-plugin/README.md

   runtimeArgs("--help") // Passes '--help' to built image, during "nativeRun" task systemProperties = [name1: 'value1', name2: 'value2'] // Sets system properties for the native image builder
-  agent = false // Can be also set on command line using '-Pagent' persistConfig = false // Used in conjunction with 'agent' to save its output to META-INF }
+  agent = false // Can be also set on command line using '-Pagent' }

 nativeTest {
-  agent = false // Can be also set on command line using '-Pagent' persistConfig = false // Used in conjunction with 'agent' to save its output to META-INF
+  agent = false // Can be also set on command line using '-Pagent'
   //...
   // all of the options from 'nativeBuild' block are supported here except for changing main class name.
   // Note that 'nativeBuild' configuration is separate to 'nativeTest' one and that they don't inherit settings from each other.